 If an “act of God” occurred today, would your employees know what to do?
 Would a plan be in place for your company’s continued operations?
-The best businesses consider exit strategies, create growth plans and develop ways to achieve the best business outcomes long before it is necessary.
+The best businesses consider Exit Planning Services to create growth plans and develop ways to achieve the best business outcomes long before it is necessary.

 Things that are considered when assembling a comprehensive business exit planning include: the current state of the business’s industry, the age and health of the owner, competition, the interests of the owner’s family and the current health of the economy as a whole.
 If an owner waits to establish their business exit plan, they will have an increased risk that a personal or business change could suddenly occur that could decrease the owner’s options in exiting the business and possibly force them down a less-favorable path.